googleapis/google-cloud-cpp/google/cloud/bigtable/examples/README.md

 #### Configure gRPC Root Certificates

-You may need to configure gRPC to accept the Google server certificates. gRPC expects to find a [PEM](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail) file with the list of trusted root certificates in `/usr/share/grpc/roots.pem` (or `${PREFIX}/share/grpc/roots.pem` if you installed gRPC with a different
+On some platforms (notably macOS and Windows) you may need to configure gRPC to accept the Google server certificates. gRPC expects to find a [PEM](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail) file with the list of trusted root certificates in `/usr/share/grpc/roots.pem` (or `${PREFIX}/share/grpc/roots.pem` if you installed gRPC with a different